awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-ldap-users.md

 # numEntries: 3
 ```

-Using information from the response, run commands within the containter to create a home directory for each user common name \(`cn`\)\.
+Using information from the response, run commands within the container to create a home directory for each user common name \(`cn`\)\.
 Use the `uidNumber` and `gidNumber` to fix ownership for the home directory for that user\.
 The following example commands do this for the user *shirley*\.

 ```
 sudo docker container exec jupyterhub bash -c "mkdir /home/shirley"